Pathfinder-WOTR-Modding-Community/ModFinder/README.md

 ## Troubleshooting

+* Make sure you have [UnityModManager](https://www.nexusmods.com/site/mods/21) installed
+    * Run it and set it up for use with Wrath
 * Make sure you have [.NET Destkop Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.0-windows-x64-installer) or later installed
     * .NET 6.0 and soon .NET 7.0 should work as well, but if not try the link above
 * Try [running it as an Administrator](https://www.itechtics.com/run-programs-administrator/)